open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 ```
 >### Reviewing the code
 >
->- Imported the `go.opentelemetry.io/collector/model/semconv/v1.8.0` package as `conventions`, in order to have access to all resource semantic conventions attribute names and values.
+>- Imported the `go.opentelemetry.io/collector/model/semconv/v1.9.0` package as `conventions`, in order to have access to all resource semantic conventions attribute names and values.
->- Updated the `fillResourceWithAtm()` function  by adding lines to properly assign the "service.name" and "service.version" attributes to the `Resource` representing the `Atm` entity
+>- Updated the `fillResourceWithAtm()` function  by adding lines to properly assign the "service.name" and "service.version" attributes to the `pcommon.Resource` representing the `Atm` entity
->- Updated the `fillResourceWithBackendSystem()` function  by adding lines to properly assign the "service.name" and "service.version" attributes to the `Resource` representing the `BackendSystem` entity
+>- Updated the `fillResourceWithBackendSystem()` function  by adding lines to properly assign the "service.name" and "service.version" attributes to the `pcommon.Resource` representing the `BackendSystem` entity
->- Updated the `generateTraces()` function  by adding lines to properly instantiate a `Resource` and fill in the attribute information for both `Atm` and `BackendSystem` entities using the `fillResourceWithAtm()` and `fillResourceWithBackendSystem()` functions
+>- Updated the `generateTraces()` function  by adding lines to properly instantiate a `pcommon.Resource` and fill in the attribute information for both `Atm` and `BackendSystem` entities using the `fillResourceWithAtm()` and `fillResourceWithBackendSystem()` functions

 ### Representing operations with spans